 Of the total number of fruits grown all over the world, apples account for 15% of this number.

-Fact #3 – The Fruit Has Many Varieties
+Fact #3 – They Have Many Varieties

 Fact #4 – The First Apples Were Grown in Asia

 Yes, the first apple fruit was planted in Kazakhstan, central Asia.
 After that, they spread all over the world in stages.

 Fact #5 – Today, Apples Are Planted the Most in China

 China has the majority of the apple production, being responsible for 49% of the world apple production.

 Fact #6 – Apples Are Used for Various Purposes

 Around 61% of apples in the world are eaten fresh, while 21% of apples are used in apple juice and cider.
 The remaining 18% is used for different products such as cosmetics, medicine, and others.